 – what makes them laugh, any especially goofy things that they like to do

 – what makes your child unique in your eyes and why you love them so much

 3. Set a reminder in your calendar to record your memories in the journal.
 You may want to tie it to events such as their birthday, when they go to the dentist, when the season changes, etc. so that you have a time that you know you will do it.
 An empty journal will not fill itself up with memories, you need a plan to fill it.

 4. If a written journal is not your thing and you prefer something digital, consider getting the 5 Minute Journal app.
 I use this app as my gratitude journal and record family memories here as well.
 This app allows you to export your entries to a PDF and you can then bind them however you wish.
 The only drawback is if you have multiple children and want the memories for each child all in one place.

 Capture the little routines that you think you will remember forever.
 Things change along the way and you fall into another routine.
 Bedtime routines, morning routines, the way you say good bye at drop off, the way you greet each other at pick-ups.
 All of these beautiful moments seem so every day and monotonous but your children will grow and that baby is soon a toddler.
 That precious toddler is soon off to kindergarten, then middle school and before you know it is in high school.

 I’m sure you have many pictures and videos of your child to see when they’re older.
 Yet there is something truly special when your child can see themselves through your eyes.
-This is the real gift that you are passing on to your child and why it is so wonderful to capture your family memories this way.
+This is the real gift you are passing on to your child and why it is so wonderful to capture your family memories this way.

 I had completely forgotten about “Greenland” until I read what I wrote several years later.
 I couldn’t believe that I had forgotten because it was something that we loved doing and did often.
 Little things like this are how we build our connections with our children and reflecting back on these times together strengthens our family bond.